Manvi007/PowerBiReports/README.md

 4) Create a matrix and return some appropriate images. - Highest Genre Certificate
 5) Create a report listing Game of Thrones episodes, importing two tables. - GOT it!
 6) Create a playlist from songs list and count songs per year on line chart. - Count of Songs per Year
+7) Load 2 CSV files and one Excel workbook, and use this to report on films. - Go Akira!